zukunft/zukunft.com/docs/code_functions_all.md

 \-- base elements - functions for all html elements used in zukunft.com
     \-- label
         \-- html_base - create the html code for a label
+    \-- button_refresh
+        \-- html_base - a small submit button beside a form field label that asks the backend to recalculate one
     \-- label_lan
         \-- html_base - translate and create the html code for a label
     \-- form_field_id